nruhm/diarscription/docs/reference/audio/sample-c/gold-reference.md

 129
 00:06:34,481 --> 00:06:37,963
-[SPEAKER_02]: He's like, because he was like, life insurance ended up being badly.
+[SPEAKER_02]: He's like, because he was like, life insurance ended up being bad.

 130
 00:06:37,943 --> 00:06:40,967
-[SPEAKER_02]: three or four, I think he said four.
+[SPEAKER_02]: We had like three or four, I think he said four.

 131
 00:06:40,947 --> 00:06:45,439